billhikmah/CoffeeShop-Frontend-React/README.md

 <h2>Package</h2>

-In addition to using the React.js framework, this frontend is also supported by the following packages:
+In addition to using the React.js framework, this frontend is also supported by this following packages:

 1. [axios](https://www.npmjs.com/package/axios)
 2. [bootstrap](https://www.npmjs.com/package/bootstrap)